 Lenneke Vaandrager (HSO) & Laurens Klerkx (KTI)

-Much of what makes people healthy or sick - income, social position, where people live, level of literacy, culture, political system - lies outside the health sector.
-Health promotion practices require a shift in emphasis from disease focused messages about risk, to a more ecological approach taking into account social, environmental, and cultural contexts in which people live, work, recreate and play (families, schools, workplaces, recreation and communities).
+Much of what makes people healthy or sick - income, social position, where people live, level of literacy, culture, political system - lies outside the scope of health (promotion) sector.
+Health promotion practices require a shift in emphasis from disease prevention focused messages about risk, to a more ecological and salutogenic approach taking into account social, environmental, and cultural contexts in which people live, work, recreate and play (cities, families, schools, workplaces, recreation and communities).
 A setting is defined as a place or social context in which people engage in daily activities, in which environmental, organisational and personal factors interact with health and well-being.
-Settings offer an opportunity to effectively and cost-effectively promote health and well-being, but may also constrain it.
-In this course we focus settings such as: family/household, educational settings, workplaces, recreation, prisons, hospitals and communities.
-By means of an in-depth case study, students will explore a certain health promotion issue from a settings perspective, to get concrete experience with the settings approach.
+Settings offer both an opportunity to promote health and well-being, and may also constrain it.
+In this course we focus on analysing settings, which may include the family/household, educational settings, workplaces, recreation, prisons, hospitals and communities.
+By means of an in-depth and real-life case study, students will explore a certain health promotion issue from a settings perspective, to get concrete experience with the settings approach.

-Questions related to issues in health and society are often complex questions.
+Questions related to health and society are often complex questions.
 Studying the available literature can help to answer these complex questions.
-A literature review is a critical and in depth evaluation of previous research, and is part of almost any scientific process.
-This course will teach students knowledge and skills necessary to conduct a systematic literature review, and will prepare students for writing a thesis in the bachelor program health and society.
+A literature review is a critical and in-depth evaluation of previous research, and is an essential part of almost any scientific process.
+This course will teach students knowledge and skills necessary to conduct a systematic literature review.
 Among other things, students will learn how to select a topic and theoretical perspective, to formulate relevant research questions, and to conduct a systematic literature search.
 Students are further taught how to critique the literature and how to develop their argument.
-Finally student will learn to critically appraise each-others work and formulate constructive feedback.
+Finally, student will learn to critically appraise each-others work and formulate constructive feedback.